Employment Opportunities at the Scottish Youth Parliament

 Permanent, 35 hours per week - evenings and weekend work will be a requirement

-The Scottish Youth Parliament is seeking an Engagement and Participation Officer to support and contribute to the work of SYP.
-The successful candidate will support members of the Scottish Youth Parliament in their role and take the lead on the organisations youth work and youth engagement.
+The Scottish Youth Parliament is seeking a Public Affairs Officer to support and contribute to the work of SYP.
+The successful candidate will support members of the Scottish Youth Parliament in communicating the views of young people to Scotland’s elected representatives and in developing and support all policy work across the organisation

 Application notes: To apply for this role, please send completed Application Form to Jamie Dunlop, Deputy Chief Executive by post to SYP, Gordon Lamb House, 3 Jackson’s Entry, Edinburgh, EH8 8PJ or email to firstname.lastname@example.org.